alpaka-group/llama/docs/pages/views.rst

 -----------

 LLAMA tries to have an array of struct like interface.
-When accessing an element of the view, the array part comes first, followed by tags from the datum domain.
+When accessing an element of the view, the array part comes first, followed by tags from the record dimension.

-In C++, runtime values like the array domain coordinate are normal function parameters whereas compile time values such as the datum domain tags are usually given as template arguments.
+In C++, runtime values like the array domain coordinate are normal function parameters whereas compile time values such as the record dimension tags are usually given as template arguments.
 However, compile time information can be stored in a type, instantiated as a value and then passed to a function template deducing the type again.
 This trick allows to pass both, runtime and compile time values as function arguments.
 E.g. instead of calling :cpp:`f<MyType>()` we can call :cpp:`f(MyType{})` and let the compiler deduce the template argument of :cpp:`f`.